-1. Have an acceptable grade point average (see categories below) and submit all official transcripts.
-Credits in Anatomy and Physiology, Chemistry, and Microbiology that are more than five years old will not be applied as cognates.
-2. Submit the completed online School of Nursing application.
-3. Submit two additional letters of recommendation besides the one required for admission to the University (prefer teacher, employer, or co-worker).
-4. Have a passing score on the required entrance tests; reading comprehension, critical thinking/reasoning, and math.
-Schedule with adviser.
-See the Financial Bulletin for required testing fee.
-5. Have a minimum TOEFL score of 550 (paper test) or 213 (computer based test) for those whose native language is not English.
-This must be passed before taking the reading comprehension, critical thinking/reasoning, and math tests.
+Microbiology that are more than five years old at the time of admission will not be accepted.

+2. Submit a completed online School of Nursing application.
+3. Submit two letters of recommendation in addition to the one required for general admission to the University (teacher, employer, or co-worker preferred).
+Requirement waived for currently enrolled WWU students.
+4. Obtain a passing score on the required entrance tests: reading comprehension, critical thinking/reasoning, and math.
+Testing to be scheduled with an admissions advisor.
+Fees apply.
+(See the Financial Bulletin for required testing fee).